Bee Balm seed - Naturally Produced

 Bee balm is the source for Thymol, which is used in commercial mouth washes.

 Bee balm leaves can also be used in cooking or as a tea.
 They taste like a mixture of spearmint, peppermint and oregano.
 Get creative!!

-One packet contains a minimum of 50 fresh, viable seed naturally produced in NC Zone 7b.
+One packet contains a minimum of 50 fresh, viable seed naturally produced in NC Zone 7b for 2015 growing season.